fishinwind/workshop/rst/Block_1/class-10.rst

     In [1]: %run sample-merge.py

 Open a gedit window and add some print statements to the script, followed by "1/0" so that the script will stop and you can see what was printed.
+Save, then run from ipython window.

 This is a quick way to follow the flow of a script.
 As you understand each part, move the print statement and the 1/0 further on in the script.